zeusta/Docs/extensions/Guide By Functions/Magento 2/Barcode Management.md

 ### Barcode Listing

+Path: **Inventory Management > Barcode Management > Barcode Listing**

-Barcode listing is a view to display all barcodes of all products saved in Inventory Management.
+**Barcode listing** is a view to display all barcodes of all products saved in Inventory Management.
 It contains Barcode, SKU, Supplier and Purchased Time.

 From this screen, admin can easily Import barcode or Generate Barcode with 2 buttons on the top right.